NourhanSaeed707/company-system-backend/README.md

 6. Git: Git is a version control system that is used to manage the source code for the project.
 It allows developers to collaborate on the project and keep track of changes to the code

 ## Get started:
+1. Clone the repository: Start by cloning the company system project repository to your local machine using Git.
+2. Install dependencies: Next, make sure you have all the necessary dependencies installed on your machine.
+The project uses Maven to manage dependencies, so you can run mvn clean install to install all the required dependencies.
+3. Configure the database: The project uses MySQL as the database, so you'll need to create a MySQL database and configure the connection details in the application.properties file.
+You can find this file in the src/main/resources folder.
+4. Launch the application: Once you have installed the dependencies and configured the database, you can launch the application by running the CompanySystemApplication.java file, which can be found in the src/main/java/com/company/system folder.
+You can run the application from your IDE or by running the command mvn spring-boot:run from the command line.
+5. Access the application: Once the application is running, you can access it by opening a web browser and navigating to http://localhost:8080/.
+You will be prompted to log in with an admin account.
+You can create an admin account by running the SQL script data.sql in the src/main/resources folder.